-The UN Guiding Principles on Business and Human Rights are a set of guidelines created to help states and companies to prevent, address, and remedy human rights abuses committed in business operations.
-The principles outline three pillars for safeguarding the wellbeing of workers: the state's duty to protect human rights; the responsibility of businesses to respect human rights; and access to remedy for victims of business-related abuses.
-This document is a foundational piece for any company that commits to affirming and advancing the rights of workers.
+The UN Guiding Principles on Business and Human Rights, also known as the “Protect, Respect, and Remedy Framework,” set out 31 principles for states and companies to prevent, address, and remedy human rights abuses committed in business operations and the communities around them.
+The framework is founded on three pillars: the state's duty to protect human rights; the responsibility of businesses to respect human rights; and access to remedy for victims of business-related abuses.
+This document is a foundational piece for companies on how to respect and advance worker and community human rights.

 This milestone document in the history of human rights was proclaimed by the United Nations General Assembly in 1948 as a common standard of achievements for all peoples and all nations.
 The declaration sets out fundamental human rights to be universally protected, and is widely recognised as inspiring - or making space for - the adoption of more than seventy global and regional human rights treaties.